Gold Coast & Surfers Paradise

 How to get around the Gold Coast

-The Greyhound bus to the Gold Coast will drop you in the heart of Surfers Paradise (10 Beach Road), Coolangatta (Warner Street opposite the Bowls Club) or Southport (34-36 Railway Street), depending which stop you choose.
+The Greyhound bus to the Gold Coast will drop you in the heart of Surfers Paradise (10 Beach Road) or Coolangatta (Warner Street opposite the Bowls Club), depending which stop you choose.

 Once you arrive on the Gold Coast, you’ll find that the perfect weather, scenic beaches and plentiful walking and cycling trails will make it tempting to get everywhere you need to go on foot or on a bicycle – but, with the Coast stretching on as long as it does, that won’t always be possible.